Becksteinlab/zarrtraj/joss_paper/paper.md

 process the coordinates available in `u.atoms.positions`.

 The `Universe` object can be used as if the underlying trajectory file were a local file.
-For example, we can use `u` from the preceeding example with one of the standard analysis tools in MDAnalysis, the calculation of the root mean square distance (RMSD) after optimal structural superposition [@Liu:2010] in the `MDAnalysis.analysis.rms.RMSD` class.
-In the example below we select only the C$_\alpha$ atoms of the protein with a MDAnalysis selection.
+For example, we can use `u` from the preceding example with one of the standard analysis tools in MDAnalysis, the calculation of the root mean square distance (RMSD) after optimal structural superposition [@Liu:2010] in the `MDAnalysis.analysis.rms.RMSD` class.
+In the example below we select only the C$_\alpha$ atoms of the protein with an MDAnalysis selection.
 We run the analysis with the `.run()` method while stepping through the trajectory at increments of 100 frames.
-We then print the first and last data point from the results array:
+We then print the first and last data points from the results array:

 ```python